erfanjazebnikoo/scaffold_factory/README.md

 # Scaffold Factory

-A flutter library to build and customize a screen with a simple and flexible configuration.
+A flutter plugin to build and customize a screen with a simple and flexible configuration.

 ## Getting Started